Deputy Minister for Transport: Background

 Following the 2021 Senedd election, First Minister of Wales, Mark Drakeford announced in the formation of the next Welsh government, that he would form a "super-ministry" centred on climate change, combining the portfolios of the environment, energy, housing, planning and transport.
 It would be headed by a Minister for Climate Change (announced to be Julie James MS), with a deputy minister assisting the government division.

 The position partly oversaw transport in Wales, with the position also referred to by derivatives of the old name such as "transport minister".

 Waters, the holder from 2021, oversaw during his period in the position a changing of the default speed limit on restricted roads from 30mph to 20mph, conducting a roads review involving scaling back new road construction, and overseeing the impact of COVID-19 on public transport in Wales, such as buses.

 The ascendance of Vaughan Gething to the position of First Minister saw a new Cabinet formed, and the creation of the position of Cabinet Secretary for Transport.
-The inaugural and current holder, Ken Skates, is also the Cabinet Secretary for North Wales.
+Ken Skates became the Cabinet Secretary and was also the Cabinet Secretary for North Wales.

+After the 2026 Senedd election, Mark Hooper was appointed as the Deputy Minister for Transport.